theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/backup-and-migration.md

 When replacing a machine completely, conduct a full migration.

-**Prerequisite**: BOARD Connector versions installed on both machines match.
+**Prerequisite**: Board Connector versions installed on both machines match.

 {: .box-tip }
 **Tip**: To check the version of your product, open the Designer, navigate to **Help > Info** or press **[F12]**.